mostaphaRoudsari/honeybee-primer/text/components/Read_Annual_Result_I.md

 * ##### ptsVectors [Optional]
 Script variable readDSResults
 * ##### occupancyFiles [Optional]
 Address to a Daysim occupancy file.
 You can find some example in \Daysim\occ.
 Use Honeybee Occupancy Generator to generate a custom occupancy file.
+You can also use EnergyPlus Schedules directly.
+If the schedule is using continuous values any value larger than .2 will be considered as occupied.
 * ##### DLAIllumThresholds [Default]
 Illuminance threshold for Daylight Autonomy calculation in lux.
 Default is set to 300 lux.
 * ##### lightingControlGroups [Optional]
 Daysim lighting control groups.
 Daysim can model up to 10 lighting control groups together.
-Default is > cntrlType = 3, lightingPower = 250, lightingSetpoint = 300, ballastLossFactor = 20, standbyPower = 3, delayTime = 5
+Default is > cntrlType = 4, lightingPower = 250, lightingSetpoint = 300, ballastLossFactor = 20, standbyPower = 3, delayTime = 5
 * ##### SHDGroupI_Sensors [Optional]
 Senors for dhading group I. Use shadingGroupSensors component to prepare the inputs
 * ##### SHDGroupII_Sensors [Optional]